UniPiTechnology/evok/README.md

 * `wget -qO- http://your.pi.ip.address/rest/relay/3 --post-data='value=1'` sets relay on
 * `wget -qO- http://your.pi.ip.address/rest/relay/3 --post-data='value=0'` sets relay off

+### Websocket
+Register your client at ws://your.unipi.ip.address/ws to receive status messages.
+Once it is connected, you can also send various commands to the UniPi
+All messages in websocket are sent in JSON string format, eg. {"dev":"relay", "circuit":"1", "value":"1"} to set Relay 1 On.
+Check the wsbase.js in www/js/ folder to see example of controlling the UniPi using websocket.

+### Python using JsonRPC
 You can also control the UniPi using Python library [jsonrpclib].
 See the list of all available methods below.

     from jsonrpclib import Server